LeGrand-Lab/BulkAnalysis_plusNetwork/exam_INTER_conditions/static/readmedocs/recap_explain.md

 Note:  Even for those genes whom Tau was low, there is a "whichMax" (celltype), so be careful.

+Note about **cutoff** for defining "Specific" category: Initially, tau > 0.7 was fixed.
+However in M1 at D2, Ly96 has tau 0.319711138642448, but Ly96 is macrophage specific.
+Other example in same M1 (D2) is Cd68, with tau 0.428672631480618.
+So for fixing a cutoff for future applications, johaGL recommends 0.3.

 ### C. GSEA